thuhcsi/interspeech2022-acciaccatura-svs/index.md

 ## PREDICTION ACCIACCATURA POSITION IS THE SAME AS LABELING

-The percentage of sentences predicted and labeled exactly the same is 69.61%.
+The percentage of sentences with the exact same predicted acciaccatura position and labeling was 69.61%.

 | No        | Labeled music score        | Audio | Without acciaccatura        | Audio | Predicted music score        | Audio |
 |:----------|:---------------------------|:------|:----------------------------|:------|:-----------------------------|:------|